Management of clinical trials during the COVID-19 pandemic: Notice to clinical trial sponsors

 For sponsors:

-- define and identify the protocol deviations to be reported (you will not have to report these to us individually unless the deviations may place participants at risk)
+- define and identify the protocol deviations to be reported (you will not have to report these to Health Canada individually unless the deviations may place participants at risk)

-- consider alternate methods to prevent protocol deviations and document the reasons for these deviations
+- consider other methods to prevent protocol deviations and document the reasons for these deviations

-- submit a clinical trial application amendment when changes to the protocol meet the definition of a clinical trial amendment (don’t file repeated deviations)
+- submit an amendment to a clinical trial application (CTA-A) when changes to the protocol meet the definition of a clinical trial amendment (do not file repeated deviations)

 - consider submitting at regular intervals a cumulative list of deviations occurring in a particular study, rather than individual notifications

-For detailed guidance on complying with the regulations, please see our guidance for Part C, Division 5 of the FDR “Drugs for Clinical Trials Involving Human Subjects” (GUI-0100).
+For detailed guidance on complying with the regulations, please see the guidance for Part C, Division 5 of the FDR "drugs for clinical trials involving human subjects" (GUI-0100).

 Contact us

-For questions about this notification or the regulation of clinical trials, contact Health Canada.
+For questions about this notice or the regulation of clinical trials, please contact Health Canada:

 For pharmaceutical drugs: